-When preparing the parent company only financial statements, the assets and liabilities of foreign operations are translated to NTD using the exchange rates at the end of the reporting period.
-The income and expenses of foreign operations are translated at the average exchange rate for the period.
-Exchange differences arising are recognized in other comprehensive income.
+When preparing the consolidated financial statements, the assets and liabilities of foreign operations are translated to NTD using the exchange rates at the end of the reporting period.
+Income and expenses of foreign operations are translated at the average exchange rate for the period.
+Exchange differences are recognized in other comprehensive income and accumulated in equity attributed to the owners of APEC and non-controlling interests as appropriate.